 I agree that in the end, although it involves God paying an infinitely costly price, He will get what He wants.
 However, if we think of self-centered, self-absorbed, self-seeking, and selfish people who want something, typically they would rather not experience emotional and physical pain to obtain it.

 Furthermore, such people generally can be expected to exploit things that belong to other people (money, property, emotions, etc.) along the way to getting what they want.
-They have no right to these things, nor do they have a right to hurt others to attain their ultimate goal of self-satisfaction.
+They have no right to these things, nor do they have a right to hurt others to attain their ultimate goal of self-satisfaction and/or self-advancement.

 However, when we ultimately are with Him, and we experience ecstatic happiness, joy, and bliss that never ends, we will comprehend how everything had to happen the ways that God set them forth.
 At that time, all of the heartache, grief, and anguish that we had to endure will be more than worth it.
 We will see God as purely loving us and bringing us eternal pleasure, as opposed to selfishly exploiting us to gratify His own desires.